greghart/powerputtygo/sqlp/README.md

 # sqlp

-sqlp is a powerputty package to provide extensions to sql.
+`sqlp` is a powerputty package to provide extensions to the `sql` package.

-Primarily driven from experience trying to consolidate too many ways of "doing the right thing" when it comes to a persistence layer.
+Primarily driven from experience trying to consolidate too many ways of "doing the right thing" when it comes to the persistence layer.
+Note we are only concerned with behaviors interacting with the database directly -- query building helpers can be found in [queryp](../queryp/README.md)

 ## Goals and Features

-* Don't become an ORM
-  * We are building composable tools, not prescribing an ORM solution
 * Consistent and minimal "single path" APIs.
 * Contextual transactions to let you write tx agnostic methods cleanly.
 * `reflect`ive scanning support using struct tags.
   * Including nested struct and embedded struct support.
 * `Repository` pattern support, to provide a wrapper around specific entities.
 * Generic struct mapping scanning support to avoid sql tags for performance.

-* Named parameter support in queries
+## Examples

 ### Single Path -- Exec, Query, QueryRow